Executive Overview

 Without a highly automated tool, a data center discovery process requires particular expertise and can consume considerable time and resources.
 This often results in the need for external consultants to perform the work, which can be expensive.
 And as with any manual/point-in-time discovery, the information is static while the data center remains dynamic.

-At the end of the day, IT organizations are held accountable to rapidly respond to and support the goals of the organization, delivering the best return on investment as they do so.
+At the end of the day, IT organizations bear the responsibility of swiftly responding to the organization’s goals and delivering the best return on investment in the process.
 A comprehensive, automatic discovery tool that keeps the IT inventory configuration management database (CMDB) and relationship/dependency map up-to-date should be one of the lasting deliverables of any data center discovery.

 Virima is an innovator of cloud-based and on-premise IT asset and service management (ITAM & ITSM) solutions.
 Our mission is simple: Automate IT operations functions for improved service, security, risk, and compliance management.